plattysoft/Leonids/README.md

 Leonids is a particle system library that works with the standard Android UI.

-The library is extremely lightweight, [LeonidsLib.jar](https://github.com/plattysoft/Leonids/releases/download/1.1.1/LeonidsLib.jar) is just 18Kb you can add to your project.
+The library is extremely lightweight, [LeonidsLib.jar](https://github.com/plattysoft/Leonids/releases/download/1.2/LeonidsLib.jar) is just 81Kb.

 You can download [Leonids Demo from Google Play](https://play.google.com/store/apps/details?id=com.plattysoft.leonids.examples) to check out what can be done with it.

+## Setup

+Just put [LeonidsLib.jar](https://github.com/plattysoft/Leonids/releases/download/1.2/LeonidsLib.jar) into the libs folder of your app.

 ## Why this library?